 2014 National Conference

-The 2014 National Conference will be held at the Loews Philadelphia Hotel.
+The 2014 National Conference was held at the Loews Philadelphia Hotel.

-To view the agenda for the 2014 National Conference, click here.
+To view the National Conference Video Presentations click here.

 There is no known cure for MG, but there are effective treatments that allow many-but not all-people with MG to lead full lives.
 Although the treatments will not cure MG, patients may have significant improvement in their muscle strength.